yunuskorkmaz/docs.tr-tr/docs/standard/security/cryptographic-signatures.md

 }
 ```

-This code fragment will display "`The signature is valid`" if the signature is valid and "`The signature is not valid`" if it is not.
+İmza geçerliyse, bu kod parçası "`The signature is valid`" ve değilse "`The signature is not valid`" görüntülenir.

 ## <a name="see-also"></a>Ayrıca bkz.